 - You can use chip addressing.
 That you can easily add components to the bus.

-- Less complexity and the design is very simple
+- Less complexity and the design is elementary

 - It has better error handling mechanism